ShawnDelaineBellazanJr/com.example.projectname/README.md

 The site will be available at `http://localhost:8080`.

+### Use as a .NET template

+You can install this repository as a local template and scaffold new projects:

+- Install: dotnet new install .
+- Create a project: dotnet new thoughttransfer -n MyNewProject

+This scaffolds the DocFX docs, Node orchestration scripts, intents, and the C# MCP client.

 ### MCP Setup for AI Development

 This project includes a comprehensive MCP (Model Context Protocol) configuration for AI-powered development: